-Otezla (apremilast) is a brand-name oral tablet that’s prescribed for psoriatic arthritis, plaque psoriasis, and mouth ulcers related to Behçet’s disease.
+Otezla (apremilast) is a brand-name oral tablet prescribed for certain autoimmune conditions, such as psoriatic arthritis.
 Otezla has interactions with some other drugs and certain supplements.
-Examples include certain antibiotics and certain antiseizure drugs.
+Examples include certain antibiotics and antiseizure drugs.

 An interaction occurs when one substance causes another substance to have a different effect than expected.

 To learn more about Otezla’s interactions, keep reading.
-For additional information about Otezla, including details about its uses and whether you’ll take Otezla forever, see this article.
+For additional information about Otezla, including details about its uses and whether you’ll take Otezla for life, see this article.

 Having had an allergic reaction to Otezla or any of its ingredients